 The best thing about traveling alone is that you are on YOUR schedule.
 If you are someone (like me) who worries about arriving at the airport too late or likes to move slowly through museums, you will enjoy the freedom you have on your trip.
 You don’t have to worry about anyone else’s schedules or priorities other than your own.
 If you want to wake up super early to catch a sunrise, go for it!
 If you want to spontaneously join your new hostel friends on a day trip, go for it!
 Your time is your own.
 Embrace it!

 Your solo travel adventure should leave you with a sense of accomplishment and pride that you tackled a completely new place on your own.
 It’s a great feeling and you may just be itching to get back out there by yourself before you know it!

-Check out some of my travel journal entries if you want to know what is was like for me backpacking solo through Southeast Asia!
+Check out some of my solo travel posts if you want to read more about my solo travel experiences!